kognifai/PoseidonNext-Framework/SDK-documentation/Common-Data-Service.md

 }
 ```

-Now data providers are registered in CommonDataService, we can use this providers to get all available stocks like this.
+Now, data providers are registered in CommonDataService, we can use these providers to get all available stocks as following:

 ```typescript
 public getAllStocks(): Promise<StockDetails[]> {